dd32/td-gh-ex/readme.txt

 == Additional License Information ==
 * HTML5 Shiv v3.7.0 | @afarkas @jdalton @jon_neal @rem | MIT/GPL2 Licensed
-* All default images GPL2 License
+* All default images by author @tradesouthwest | GPL2 License

 === About ===
 -!
 Setting the number of posts to show on your home page is the most important part of getting a even number of posts to show on the home page.
 Set to multiples of 4.